stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-test-execute-playbook-email-summary.png)

-  5. Copy and paste the message section, and use a json linter tool such as [jsonlint.com](http://jsonlint.com) to give the json better structure for visibility.
+  5. Copy and paste the message section, and use any tool that understands json format such as [jsonlint.com](http://jsonlint.com) to make it easier for you to read.
 The result you are seeing from your playbook execution might vary slightly, but the overall findings should show as below. go to the next step for explanation on our findings

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-test-execute-playbook-summary.png)